What To Look For When Buying an FJ60

 To check the rear brakes you'll need to remove the drum.

-Here is a list: Brake, power steering, engine oil, coolant, transmission, transfer case, and differentials.
-(Freon if you have an AC)
+Here is a list: Brake, power steering, engine oil, coolant, transmission, transfer case, and differentials and (Freon if you have AC).

-5. Front knuckles for signs that they need to be repacked.
-Click the image for details.
+5. Check the front knuckles for signs that they need to be re-packed.